michael-betz/tesla1/README.md

 # Tesla 1
-A simple pulse generator using a ESP8266 8-pin module.
+A simple pulse generator using nothing more than a ESP8266 8-pin module (ESP-02).
 Designed to work as an interrupter for my Tesla coil...

 ![scope shot](pics/scope.png)

 Uses the I2S peripheral to achieve precise timing.
 Smallest pulse-width is 1 us.
+Smaller pulse-widths are possible by increasing the I2S clock rate.

 ![UI](pics/ui.png)